 The Easier and Faster Alternative to Satoshi Test: Address Ownership Proof Protocol (AOPP)

-With crypto regulations advancing globally, a number of countries now require crypto companies to collect wallet ownership proofs when transacting with unhosted wallets.
+With crypto regulations advancing globally, a number of countries now require crypto companies to collect wallet ownership proofs when transacting with self-hosted wallets (unhosted wallets).
 This type of regulation aims to strengthen the goal of the Travel Rule, helping traceability of funds while minimising risks of money laundering and financing of terrorism.

 The crypto communities in jurisdictions like Germany, Switzerland, and the Netherlands have faced this requirement for some time.
 Just last June, the European Union agreed on a draft regulation that also demands proof of wallet ownership in some cases.

-What Are the Requirements for VASPs Transacting with Unhosted Wallets?
+What Are the Requirements for VASPs Transacting with Self-hosted Wallets?

 Proving Wallet Ownership